Joey574/Space-RPG/README.md

 Features currently missing:
 1: Ground combat.
 You will be notified you are being boarded and nothing else as of now
 2: Cloaking Module.
 You can buy it but it won't do anything.
+3: Miyoshi Shop, if you're lucky enough to get one.